 understanding your skin & body

-The health of your whole body is dependant on the health of your cells.
-And what shows on the outside of our bodies with our skin, is a reflection of what’s going on inside.
+The health of your bodies is dependant on the health of your cells.
+And what shows on the outside of our bodies with our skin, can be a reflection of what’s going on inside.

 More About Skin Health

 Each and every one of our organs functions and behaves according to the quality of it’s cells.
 The quality of our heart is largely dependent on the quality of our heart cells, and our skin - the largest organ - is largely dependant on the quality of our skin cells.

 Yet our heart and our skin don’t function in isolation, they also depend on blood cells, lung cells and many other types of cells.
 So as all of our cells contribute to our overall health, any effort we make to improve our skin cells will improve all of the cells within our bodies.

 Our skin is the window to our cells

 Skin is our only external organ and making it possible for us to see the effects ageing has on our cells.

 This is why our skin can show underlying health conditions which need our immediate attention, or in the future.

 The less controllable internal factors that influence our cells are our genetics and our hormones.